-For domestic operations, the 2019 Revised Restructuring Plan Commitments related to constraining operating expenses, including the number of personnel and branches.
-In particular, the Commitments included the following:

-- (a) a further reduction of the number of branches in Greece to 420 (by the end of 2019) and 390 (by the end of 2020).
-As at 31 December 2020, the Bank had reduced its branches to 365.
-The Commitment has been attained; - (b) a further reduction of the number of employees in Greece to 8,600 as at 31 December 2019 and 8,000 as at 31 December 2020.
-As at 31 December 2020, the Bank had reduced the number of employees at domestic level to 7,7621.
-The Commitment has been attained; and - (c) a further reduction of total operating expenses in Greece to €845 million for the year ended 31 December 2019 and €800 million for the year ended 31 December 2020.
-For the year ended 31 December 2020, the operating expenses amounted to €7681 million.
-The Commitment has been attained.
+- For domestic operations, the 2019 Revised Restructuring Plan Commitments related to constraining operating expenses, including the number of personnel and branches.
+In particular, the commitments included the following: - a further reduction of the number of branches in Greece to 420 (by the end of 2019) and 390 (by the end of 2020).
+As at 31 December 2020, the Bank had reduced its branches to 365, thereby achieving the commitment. - a further reduction of the number of employees in Greece to 8,600 as at 31 December 2019 and 8,000 as at 31 December 2020.
+As at 31 December 2020, the Bank had reduced the number of employees at domestic level to 7,762, thereby achieving the commitment. - a further reduction, resulting in total operating expenses in Greece amounting to €845 million for the year ended 31 December 2019 and €800 million for the year ended 31 December 2020.
+For the year ended 31 December 2020, the Group's operating expenses in Greece amounted to €768 million35, thereby achieving the commitment. - divestment of domestic non-banking activities: in May 2019, the Bank completed the sale of its remaining stake in Prodea Investments SA.
+On 31 March 2022, the Bank completed the sale of its majority stake in Ethniki Insurance, thereby achieving the commitment. - for international operations, the 2019 Revised Restructuring Plan Commitments related to the divestment of international operations; from 2016 to 2020, the Bank reduced its international activities by disposing of certain subsidiaries in Turkey, Bulgaria, Serbia, Romania and South Africa, as well as its assets and branch network in Albania.
+In April 2022, the Bank fulfilled its commitment in the Cyprus market with the run-off of NBG Cyprus Ltd assets by 80% compared to its balance sheet size as of 31 December 2012.
+As a result, the only incomplete divestment related to international operations as of April 2022 was the run-off of the branch network in Egypt ("NBG Egypt Branch").